 PIS firms initiate payments directly from customer bank accounts but must not hold client funds.
 PIS authorisation is required, with a minimum initial capital requirement of €50,000, alongside mandatory professional indemnity insurance calculated in line with regulatory formulas.
 PIS firms are subject to a higher level of supervisory scrutiny than AIS-only providers.your sales goals.

 The FCA application process is comprehensive and evidence-driven.
 Firms are expected to demonstrate, at the point of application, that they meet the relevant threshold conditions and are operationally ready to carry on regulated activities on an ongoing basis.
-This goes well beyond completing an application form.

 Our role is to guide firms through this process in a structured and proportionate way.